 - Description.
 The topic of the master project must be described in a document that will be signed by all parties (MFE supervisor – company supervisor – student).
 This document must be returned to it once signed.

 - Registration.
 The student must register his/her master project in is-academia prior to the deadline for course registration.
 To do so, the student needs to specify whether his/her thesis will be confidential, and the MFE supervisor will have to confirm it (in is-academia).
 If needed, the FE section can provide a tripartite confidentiality agreement.
 Once the is-academia registration is completed, students must inform the Financial Engineering section.

 Students doing their internship abroad must announce it to the EPFL security website, in order to benefit from EPFL’s assistance program.
 The student must however keep his health insurance, including coverage for professional and non professional accidents, and check that he/she is covered for medical expenses abroad.

 - Master thesis.
 The completed Master Project has to be submitted in the form of a written thesis.
 Please consult the document How to write a master thesis written by Professor Fahlenbrach for general guidelines regarding the contents of the thesis.

 - Oral presentation.
 The thesis has to be defended orally in front of the MFE supervisor and an external expert who is usually the company supervisor.
 The defense lasts approximately one hour, and can take place either on the EPFL campus or at the company where the internship was carried out.
-The date of the defense must be fixed according to the official dates.
+The oral exam generally takes place within two to four weeks after the date of submission.
+The date of the oral exam is mutually agreed between the student, the MFE supervisor and the external expert (usually the Company supervisor).
 Students must contact their MFE and company supervisors early enough to schedule it.